 How to buy legal recreational marijuana

-Although it is possible for adults age 21 and over to legally buy recreational marijuana (cannabis) in the states of Oregon, Colorado, and Washington, existing federal laws make it difficult for potential customers to use checks, credit cards, debit cards, or any kind of electronic payment system to buy recreational marijuana.
+The short answer is that you need to use cash to buy marijuana.
+Although it is possible for adults age 21 and over to legally buy recreational marijuana (cannabis) in some states, existing federal laws make it difficult for potential customers to use checks, credit cards, debit cards, or any kind of electronic payment system to buy recreational marijuana.